 (ii) persons whose business as a broker or dealer consists exclusively of (I) the distribution of shares of registered open end investment companies or unit investment trusts, (II) the sale of variable annuities, (III) the business of insurance, or (IV) the business of rendering investment advisory services to one or more registered investment companies or insurance company separate accounts; and

 Please make a copy of the form that was filed, label it “AMENDED,” and place a line through any incorrect number and write the correct number next to it.
-Mail the amended form to SIPC’s street address: 805 15th Street, N.W., Ste.
-800, Washington, DC 20005.
+Mail the amended form to SIPC’s street address: 1667 K St. N.W., Suite 1000, Washington, DC 20006.

 To terminate the broker-dealer registration and SIPC membership, a completed broker-dealer withdrawal form (Form BDW) must be filed with the Central Registration Depository (CRD).
 The “effective withdrawal” usually is 60 days after the CRD receives and accepts the filing, and on that date SIPC membership would terminate.
 Note that SIPC may still initiate a liquidation proceeding up to 180 days after the effective date of the BDW.

 I have no revenue during the reporting period, should I put zeros in the revenue and assessment section and file the form?

 Is there a review process if a SIPC member has questions about or wishes to challenge an assessable item?